raksha-dubey08/demo/README.md

 If the user enters a number outside 1–7, print "Invalid input"

 15.Write a C program that takes two numbers and an operator (+, -, *, /) from the user and performs the operation using a switch case.

+16.Write a program in C to calculate the sum of the first n natural numbers using a for loop.

+17.Write a C program using a loop to check if a number is prime or not.

+18.Write a program to count how many digits a number has using a while loop.
+Example: Input 5029, Output 4.

+19.Write a C program to find the factorial of a number using a while loop.
+Example: Input 5, Output 120.

+20.Write a C program for a simple calculator that repeatedly asks the user for two numbers and an operation (+, -, *, /) until the user chooses to exit.
+Must use a do while loop to repeat until exit.